graphql-java/graphql-java/docs/sdldirectives.rst

 When the above was executed each directive would be applied one on top of the other.
-Each directive implementation should be careful to preserve rhe previous data fetcher to retain behaviour (unless of course you mean to throw it away)
+Each directive implementation should be careful to preserve the previous data fetcher to retain behaviour (unless of course you mean to throw it away)